-Several approaches are behind some of the biggest cloud security breaches we've seen to date, but the consequences are the same.
+The biggest cloud security breaches we've seen to date result from various cyberattack vectors, but the consequences are the same.
 A company's reputation is sullied, its customers may leave in droves, and the final cost may sink the company itself.
-For all of us in IT, there are lessons to be learned from each of these breaches.
+For all of us in IT, there are lessons to be learned from each breach.
 That's especially true when you consider that cloud security breaches have surpassed on-prem breaches for the first time, according to the Verizon Data Breach Investigations Report (DBIR).

-2. AlibabaIn November of 2019, an attack hit Alibaba Chinese shopping website Taobao that impacted more than 1.1 billion pieces of user data.
+In November of 2019, an attack hit Alibaba's Chinese shopping website Taobao that impacted more than 1.1 billion pieces of user data.
 The attack happened over eight months as a Chinese software developer trawled the site, secretly scraping user information until Alibaba noticed what was happening.
 The stolen data included user IDs, mobile phone numbers, and customer comments.
 While the hacker didn't get ahold of encrypted information like passwords, the breach was severe enough that the company notified the police.
 Because it happened in China, the full consequences of this attack will likely never be made public.
 But it's an example that makes a strong case for better monitoring of systems and networks.

 Like Alibaba, in 2021, LinkedIn also fell victim to a data scraping breach.
 Affecting 700 million LinkedIn profiles, the information was primarily public.
 But the data from the hack was posted on a dark web forum in June of 2021.
 LinkedIn explained that no sensitive, private data was exposed.
 The company also made the argument that the incident only violated the company's terms of service.
 But a scraped data sample in the dark web post included email addresses, phone numbers, geolocation records, genders, and other social media details.
 That's plenty of data for a clever hacker to use for social engineering attacks.
-And, while LinkedIn refuses blame for the breach, it has undoubtedly opened many eyes to the data risks that come with using social media.
+And, while LinkedIn refuses blame for the breach, it has undoubtedly opened many eyes to the data risks of using social media.

-4. Sina WeiboSina Weibo is one of China's largest social media platforms, with more than 600 million users.
-In June 2020, the company announced that were stolen, including real names, site usernames, gender, and location—as well as phone numbers for 172 million users.
+Sina Weibo is one of China's largest social media platforms.
+In June 2020, the personal details of more than 538 million users—including real names, site usernames, gender, and location—as well as phone numbers for 172 million users, were posted on the dark web and other places.
 While it isn't clear how the incident originated, the hacker put Weibo's data up for sale for a mere $250, most likely because it didn't include passwords.
 Even though Weibo is heavily monitored and censored these days, it is still used, at times, to share unfiltered news from around the country.
 As a result, anonymous Weibo users may face the most significant risks due to the breach.

-6. Marriott InternationalMore than half a million Marriott division Starwood's guests had sensitive personal information exposed after a September 2018 attack.
+More than half a million Marriott division Starwood's guests had sensitive personal information exposed after a September 2018 attack.
 Following a forensics investigation, the company found that the Starwood network had been compromised sometime in 2014, before Starwood's acquisition by Marriott.
 Marriott continued to use the IT infrastructure it had inherited from Starwood, and the consequence of using the outdated technologies most likely resulted in the breach.
-While the attack didn't put the company out of business, the damage to its reputation may not be easy to overcome.
+While the attack didn't put the company out of business, it did do damage to its reputation.

-ConclusionWhile it is impossible to stop every attack, IT pros know they need to do everything they can to do so.
+While you can't stop every attack, you do need to make every effort to do so.
 That means creating a disaster recovery plan, building infrastructure that's as secure as possible, and investing in prevention and detection technologies.
 Buying cybersecurity insurance is another step you can take to help ensure recovery.

 You May Also Like

-- Backup and Disaster RecoveryJune 29th, 2022
+- UncategorizedSeptember 29th, 2022